Animal Profile

 I came into the shelter as a agency on 9/10/2025.

-Honey Bee is on the At Risk list due to behavior.
+Honey Bee is on the at-risk list due to behavior.
 She is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
 She has not warmed up despite staff using treats to build a positive association.
 Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
 She would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
-Medically Honey Bee is overweight.
+Medically Honey Bee is overweight and is being treated for a URI.

 You may know me from such films as...